colinmcnamara/colinmcnamara.com/README.md

 # colinmcnamara.com
-repo for the blog colinmcnamara.com
+repository for the blog colinmcnamara.com